Performing Trade Studies Using Analyzer

 2. Select 3D Scatter Plot in the shortcut menu.

-Display Inclination vs Semi Major Axis vs Average coverage time
+Display Inclination vs Semi Major Axis vs Average coverage time.

 1. Click Dimensions.

-2. Open the z shortcut menu.
+2. Open the z drop-down menu.

 3. Select Average.